 The Needles District is located about an hour to an hour and a half south of Moab.
 Drive past the famous Indian Creek climbing area, and past the inspiring Six Shooters to the entrance.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Needles District:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Needles District:

 Featured Route For The Needles District

 The National Hot Rod Association 5.12a/b 7b 26 VIII+ 26 E5 6a Utah